-The four-week-long Danish-Kierkegaard Course is an intensive language course, offered by the Hong Kierkegaard Library.
-The course is aimed specifically at Kierkegaard scholars; however, students, scholars, and anyone interested in beginning their study of Danish are welcome to apply.
-The class meets three hours a day for four weeks, Monday-Friday, and homework can be expected to take 1–2 hours a day.
 The course provides a foundation of basic grammar, phonetics and linguistic structures for developing a good reading knowledge of Danish.
 The aim of the course is to enable scholars to examine sentences and smaller passages in the original language and to check translations.
-The course works from a colloquial Danish textbook and incorporates exercises based on passages from Kierkegaard’s works.
-In addition to daily homework it is possible for scholars to work outside of class individually or in teams and present their work to me for feedback.
-A certificate is awarded upon completion of the course.
-This course is not an official course of St. Olaf College and does not confer official institutional course credit.
+This course is not an official course of St. Olaf College and does not provide official institutional course credit.

 The class will meet virtually for up to 90 minutes each day, 9-10:30 am, (central time) Monday, Tuesday, Thursday and Friday.
 Homework can be expected to take approximately one hour per day.
 The cost is $600.
 Danish course participants are welcome to attend scholar lectures each Wednesday at 1 pm (central time).
 More information on speakers and topics found here.

 - A description of your reason(s) for wanting to study the Danish language

 - Two (2) academic recommendations, preferably directly to firstname.lastname@example.org

 The preferred application deadline is April 30th, but late applications will be considered if the class has not reached its maximum capacity.